 FIRE DRILLS.
 Fire drills are conducted to educate residents with the sound of the fire alarm, the emergency exits that are available and the procedure for evacuating the building.
+During a fire drill, every room will be checked by an RA to ascertain that all areas have been evacuated.
 Failure to evacuate during a drill or alarm in an immediate and cooperative manner will result in a \$250.00 fine and further disciplinary action.

 FIRE EXTINGUISHERS.
-Fire extinguishers are provided in public areas of all residential facilities, in accordance with the fire code.
-They should be used for their intended purpose only, and residence hall/ apartment staff must be notified within 24 hours should an extinguisher be used to put out a fire.
+Fire extinguishers are provided throughout each residence hall/apartment.
+They should be used for their intended purpose only, and residence hall/apartment staff must be notified within 24 hours should an extinguisher be used to put out a fire.
 Failure to notify staff within 24 hours will result in a recharge fee of \$50.00.
 If a fire extinguisher is discharged falsely, the responsible student(s) will be billed the recharge fee of \$50.00 and a \$250.00 fine for tampering with fire safety equipment.
 Tampering with any part of a fire extinguisher including the safety protection strap, the pull pin, removing the extinguisher from its bracket, and/or removing the bracket from the wall, will result in a fine of \$250.00.

 FURNITURE.
 Students may wish to bring furniture from home.
 This can include small end tables, bookcases, a stereo, throw rugs, curtains, a wastebasket, and a refrigerator.
-University issued furniture may not be removed from student rooms for storage.
-Linens (sheets) must be used on mattresses while sleeping in order to protect mattresses from damage due to sweating and other possible stains/odors.
 Students living in buildings where a refrigerator is provided may not bring another refrigerator into the room/apartment.
 Furniture in public areas is intended for use by all students.
-It must remain in its designated space and must not be relocated to an individual student's room and/or to other areas of the hall/apartment.
-Public area furniture moved into personal rooms/ apartments will result in a \$25.00 fine per item.
+It must remain in its designated space and must not be relocated to an individual student ' s room and/or to other areas of the hall/apartment.
+Public area furniture moved into personal rooms/apartments will result in a \$25.00 fine per item.
 Furniture in individual rooms/apartments may not be stacked unless it is specifically designed for that purpose.
-(See PUBLIC AREAS policy for additional information on furniture.)
+See PUBLIC AREAS policy for additional information on furniture.
 No furniture items may be placed in such a manner as to block emergency escape from room windows.
 Rationale: Damage is always possible when furniture is moved.
 In addition, consistency is necessary to maintain an adequate knowledge of hall/apartment inventory.
 Public area furniture is for the use of all and use in individual rooms/apartments deprives others of its use.

 GAMBLING.
 Gambling is illegal in residence halls/apartments or on any state property.
-Residents who violate this policy will be referred to the Assistant Director for Student Discipline for disciplinary action.
+Residents who violate this policy will be referred to the Assistant Director for Student Discipline and Risk Management for disciplinary action.